OmarShehata/jpeg-sandbox/README.md

 I created this to help with explaining how JPEG works for a talk at CodeBar 2022.

+Cat picture by [Mikhail Vasilyev](https://unsplash.com/photos/NodtnCsLdTE).
+Also inspired by the visualization in [https://www.jezzamon.com/fourier/](https://www.jezzamon.com/fourier/).

+See also my [Unraveling the JPEG](https://parametric.press/issue-01/unraveling-the-jpeg/) article.

 ### Local setup

 Run `yarn` to install dependencies and `yarn dev` to run.
 Run the app on [localhost:3000](http://localhost:3000/).